jkriege2/JKQtPlotter/examples/test_multiplot/README.md

-# Example (JKQtPlotter): Laying out Several Plots {#JKQtPlotterMultiPlotLayout}
+# Example (JKQTPLotter): Laying out Several Plots {#JKQTPLotterMultiPlotLayout}
-This project (see `./examples/test_multiplot/`) shows how several JKQtPlotter widgets can be combined to in a layout (based on the [Qt layouting system](http://doc.qt.io/qt-5/layout.html)).
+This project (see `./examples/test_multiplot/`) shows how several JKQTPLotter widgets can be combined to in a layout (based on the [Qt layouting system](http://doc.qt.io/qt-5/layout.html)).
 It also shows how axes in such a layout can be linked to improve user experience.

 The source code of the main application can be found in  [`test_multiplot.cpp`](../test_multiplot/test_multiplot.cpp).